A Semi-Technical Peak in Ladakh

 Distance: 11 kms

-Time Taken: 6 hours trek
+Duraton: 6 hours

 Today is not as long as yesterday but we still have to cover a lot of ground.
 The terrain remains fairly the same, with long patches of even land with a few ascents and descents along the way.
 Just like Day 4, we start today as early as 08:30 in the morning.
 Within an hour into the trek, we reach our first river crossing.
 The water levels here are extremely unpredictable.
 Depending on the level of the water, you will either find yourself wading through waist deep current or cross the stream in a hop, skip and jump.